apache/cxf/distribution/src/main/release/samples/logbrowser-blueprint/README.txt

 4) To generate custom log entry, run some CXF scenarios that write some logs.

+Additional features
+5) Open the Log-Browser(PlainView) page by opening file test/resources/index_plain.html in the browser.

+6) Click on the Connect button to open a WebSocket connection to the log browser service.
+Once the connection is open, click on the Subscribe button to subscribe to the logging feed.
+When there are new log entries, they will be pushed to the socket and displayed on the Log text area.

 *Note:
 - CXF version 3.0.2 is used in this example, but any verions that include this sample code may be used.